The TecEco Tec-Kiln

 If lime and magnesia were made without releases and much less energy then the production and use of major building materials such as cement would be much more sustainable

-The Tec-Kiln is a top secret kiln we have designed for low temperature calcination of alkali metal carbonates and the pyro processing and simultaneous grinding of other minerals such as clays with the above objective in mind.
+The Tec-Kiln has been designed for low temperature calcination of alkali metal carbonates and the pyro processing and simultaneous grinding of other minerals such as clays with the above objective in mind.

-Hydraulic cements including TecEco's own binders can be made without releases and with much less energy and therefore at lower cost and TecEco are looking for funds to build the first prototype of the kiln.
+Hydraulic cements including binders TecEco invented can be made without releases and with much less energy and therefore at lower cost and TecEco are looking for funds to build the first prototype of the kiln.

 Roman cements were made from lime and pozzolana (a volcanic ash containing significant quantities of SiO2 and Al2O3) or lime and ground brick and tiles.
 Learning from them it is possible to split the manufacture of Portland cement into the making of lime and the manufacture of clinker.
 In this way a lower, more precise amount of non fossil fuel energy can be untilised in a closed system that does not allow releases and much more consistent quality cements produced.